Adversarial Validation: Error-Correction Coding Patterns for LLM Outputs

 What the Validator Actually Does

-The free Adversarial Validator implements pattern 1 (repetition coding) at the LLM level.
-You submit an output.
-It sends the output, with an adversarial-reviewer system prompt, to three independent free models in parallel:
+The free Adversarial Validator uses pattern 1, repetition coding, at the LLM level.
+You paste an output.
+The tool sends it, along with a critic system prompt, to three independent free models at the same time:

 - Nvidia Nemotron 3 Super 120B